Hemiparesis is a slight weakness — such as mild loss of strength — in a leg, arm, or face. It can also be paralysis on one side of the body.

 - move one side of your body

 Your brain and spinal cord control muscle movement.
-If either your brain or spinal cord is damaged, they’re not able to direct the muscles.
-The result is paralysis.
+If either a region of your brain or spinal cord is damaged, they’re not able to direct this function.

 Your spinal cord and brain have a left side and a right side.
 The halves are identical.
 Each half controls the movements on one side of the body.

-An injury to one side of the spinal cord or brain can result in weakness or paralysis on one side of the body (hemiparesis or hemiplegia).
+An injury to one side of the spinal cord or brain may result in weakness or paralysis on the side of the body that half controls.

-To diagnose hemiparesis and hemiplegia, a doctor will most likely use a number of diagnostic procedures and imaging tests.
+A doctor will most likely use a number of diagnostic procedures and imaging tests to diagnose hemiparesis and hemiplegia.

 These might include: